 Once you have been accepted to Saint Louis University — Madrid Campus, you are responsible for obtaining your student visa.
 A visa is a stamp in your passport that allows you to study in Spain for a period of more than three consecutive months.
 Make sure you get a Multiple Entries Visa to be able to travel around and get back into Spain.

 - Contact the Embassy or Consulate General of Spain under whose jurisdiction your permanent or temporary (university) address falls to request a Student Visa Application Form, a list of all the documentation you need to present, and more detailed information about the application process.
 Follow your local embassy/consulate's instructions closely.
 Visa requirements, procedures, and processing times vary from one embassy/consulate to another.

-- Following receipt of your confirmation materials and required payments, your admissions on the Madrid Campus will send you an official University letter that you will need to present to the corresponding embassy/consulate.
+- Following receipt of your confirmation materials and required payments, the Admissions office on the Madrid Campus will send you an official University letter that you will need to present to the corresponding embassy/consulate.
 This document is critical.
 Without it, you will not be able to obtain your visa.
 You should begin the visa application process as soon as you receive this University document.
-Do not wait until the lastminute!
+Do not wait until the last minute!
 Consulates can take over two months to process student visas.

-- Address all your visa-related questions directly to your designated Spanish embassy or consulate.
-You may also visit the Embassy of Spain general web site at http://spainemb.org for more information.
+- Address your visa-related questions directly to your designated Spanish embassy or consulate.
+You may also visit the Embassy of Spain general website at http://spainemb.org for more information.
 Although Madrid Campus admission counselors want to be helpful, they are not able to assist you in obtaining a visa.

 Luggage restrictions vary with each airline and are subject to change.
-Check out your airline website for information.
+Check your airline's website for information.
 Most airlines allow only one checked bag and one carry-on on international flights, and they will charge you considerably if you have excess baggage.
-Keep in mind that there are many things that you can easily get in Spain, such as shampoo, toothpaste, soap, hairdryer or an alarm clock.
+Keep in mind that there are many things that you can easily get in Spain, such as shampoo, toothpaste, soap, a hairdryer or an alarm clock.